 What if I applied for fall admission but was offered spring admission?
 Admission to Salisbury University is a selective process.
 This means that although most of the students in our applicant pool are capable of completing college-level work, their credentials are compared to those of other applicants.
 Those students presenting the most competitive application materials are selected for fall admission.
 Students whose records still impressed the admissions committee but were not selected for fall may be sent a letter offering admission for the spring semester.
 Students who wish to accept spring admission should reserve a place in the spring class by paying an admissions deposit by August 1.
 Students may choose to attend another college in the fall to earn credit, but they do not have to do so.
 Any credit received at another institution during the fall semester must be completed with a 2.0 cumulative GPA.

 Why would I be denied?
 Admission to SU is very selective.
 Approximately half of all applicants are granted admission.
 Receiving a denial letter does not indicate that you are not ready for college-level work, only that the credentials that you submitted for admission were not as strong as other applicants.
-For example, the average GPA of students admitted for fall 2013 was 3.71 and the average SAT was 1733.
+For example, the average GPA of students admitted for the fall of 2017 was 3.620 and the average SAT was 1212.
 It is important to note that receiving a denial letter does not mean that you will never be able to attend Salisbury University.
 We encourage you to continue building your record and apply again as a transfer student.

 Why would I be denied?
 You could be denied either because you did not meet the admission requirements or because the University met its enrollment capacity.